PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/P2F_Schedule_and_Issues_(Update_20260326).md

       - **to do**: find it by the rosie or Trac, or raise a question on the NCAS forum to ask for it.
     - <mark>the GA suite id for GC5 central tuning</mark>
       -**to do**: Contact john.rostron@metoffice.gov.uk to get the suite ID
+    -  <mark>Read 'A clearer view of systematic errors in model development: two practical approaches using perturbed parameter ensembles'</mark>

 - (2) GA LGM:
 - (3) GA EOCENE: